CyberHansel/HTTP-Host-header-attacks/README.md

 To reduce latency cache sits between the back-end server and the user where it saves (caches) the responses to particular requests, usually for a fixed amount of time.
 If another user sends equivalent request, cache simply serves a copy of the cached response w/o interfering with back-end server.
 If an input is reflected in the response from the server without being properly sanitized, or is used to dynamically generate other data, then this is a potential entry point for web cache poisoning.
 Next step is to make cache server to save our malicious request!

-Standalone caches typically include the Host header in the cache key, so this approach usually works best on integrated, application-level caches.
-That said, the techniques discussed earlier can sometimes enable you to poison even standalone web caches.

 1.)
 GET request response with Cache header, also tampering with Host: header doesnt load website.
 > Cache-Control: max-age=30
 > X-Cache: miss